-You’ll enjoy being out on the open road even more when you’re not worried about the safety of yourself, your passengers or your investment.
-Here are a few things to consider:
+You’ll enjoy the open road even more when you’re not focusing on your safety, the safety of your passengers or your investment.
+Here are some things to keep in mind:

-Your Independent Agent is an advocate for finding insurance that meets your specific needs.
-Here are a few things to consider as you prepare for the discussion:
+Your insurance agent is an advocate for finding insurance that meets your unique needs and situation.
+Here are some things you can discuss with your insurance agent:

-How much can I afford to pay if my motorcycle is in an accident, damaged or stolen?
-(Ask your agent what your cost savings would be if you raised your deductible.)
+How much you can afford to pay if my motorcycle is in an accident, damaged or stolen?
+Discuss what your cost savings would be if you raised your deductible.

 What discounts and programs are available?
-(Ask about discounts for taking safety classes or having multiple policies.
-You may also save money if your motorcycle is stored in a garage or if you belong to a motorcycle association.)
+Are there any discounts available for taking safety classes or having multiple policies?
+You may be eligible to save money if your motorcycle is stored inside a garage or if you’re a member of a motorcycle association.

 How much medical and liability coverage should I have?

 Does the insurance company have a good reputation for customer service?
-Is it known for paying claims fairly and promptly?
+Are they known for paying claims in a fair and timely fashion?

-What’s the process for filing and settling a claim?
+What’s the procedure for filing and settling a claim?

-Many factors can play a role in determining what your insurance costs will be such as your age, your driving record, where you live and the type of motorcycle you own, or being a graduate of a rider-training course.
+There are many factors in determining what your insurance costs will be such as your age, your driving record, where you live and the type of motorcycle you own, or being a graduate of a rider-training course.

-Many companies offer discounts from 10 to 15 percent on motorcycle insurance for graduates of training courses, such as the Motorcycle Safety Foundation (MSF) rider course.
-Riders under the age of 25, usually considered a higher risk, may see some savings by taking this course.
-It’s also a good idea for cyclists who have already had accidents.
+Some companies offer discounts ranging from 10 to 15 percent on motorcycle insurance for graduates of training courses, such as the Motorcycle Safety Foundation (MSF) rider course.
+Motorcycle riders below the age of 25, are usually considered a higher risk, may see some savings by taking this course.
+It’s also a good idea for cyclists who have already had accidents to take this course.

-Maintaining a good driving record with no violations will also help reduce your premiums.
+Maintaining a clean driving record with no violations can also help reduce your premiums.

-In many northern states, riders may save money by buying a “lay-up” policy.
+In some northern states, motorcycle riders may save money by purchasing a “lay-up” policy.
 With a lay-up policy, all coverage except comprehensive is suspended during winter months.

-Find out what discounts your insurance representative offers.
-Multibike discounts for those insuring more than one bike, organization discounts, if you’re a member of a motorcycle association, and mature rider discounts for experienced riders, are just a few possibilities.
-Discounts can range anywhere from 10 percent to 20 percent, depending on the company and your state.
-Availability and qualifications for discounts vary from company to company and state to state.
+Find out what discounts your insurance agent offers.
+You may be eligible for multi-bike discounts if you’re insuring more than one bike.
+There are organization discounts available if you’re a member of a motorcycle association, and mature rider discounts for experienced riders.
+Discounts can vary between 10 percent to 20 percent, depending on the company and your state.
+Discount availability and qualifications may differ from company to company and state to state.

-Keep in mind that the type, style (such as a sports bike vs. a cruiser) and age of the motorcycle, as well as the number of miles you drive a year and where you store your bike may also affect how much you pay for your premium.
+Keep in mind that the type, bike style, age of the motorcycle, as well as how many miles you drive in a year and where you store your bike may also affect how much you pay for your premium.